-With iPadOS, the powerful Apple tablet at long last gets a dedicated operating system that isn’t just an enlarged iPhone OS.
-And with it came nearly a dozen new productivity and multitasking gestures that let you do more than ever before and save time.
+With iPadOS, the powerful Apple tablet gets a dedicated operating system that isn’t just an enlarged iPhone OS.
+And with it comes nearly a dozen new productivity and multitasking gestures that let you do more than ever before and save time.

-Watch Harris’s hands-on video walkthrough included right ahead.
+Watch Harris’s hands-on video walkthrough or continue to the written steps below.

 Here’s a quick overview of the gestures the video covers.

-Swipe right on the Home screen to have the widgets swoosh in.
-You can, of course, swipe up/down to scroll the widgets or get to that Edit option at the bottom if you’d like to rearrange or make individual widgets active or inactive.
+Swipe right on the Home Screen to have the widgets swoosh in.
+You can, of course, swipe up/down to scroll the widgets or get to the Edit option at the bottom if you’d like to rearrange or make individual widgets active or inactive.

 Tap and hold the cursor, then move the finger to a new position and let go — that’s how easy it finally is to move the cursor pointer in iPadOS.
-To make a quick selection, simply tap and hold a little bit then move your finger and iPadOS will drag and pick up whatever content you selected.
+To make a quick selection, simply tap and hold a little bit, then move your finger, and iPadOS will drag and pick up whatever content you selected.
 There’s no need to wait for the bubble menu to appear and obstruct your view while making the selection.
-That’s because the bubble menu no longer exists in iPadOS and iOS 13.
+That’s because the bubble menu no longer exists in iPadOS, iOS 13, and later.

-iPadOS brings a miniature iPhone-style keyboard made for thumb typing.
+iPadOS has a miniature iPhone-style keyboard made for thumb typing.
 To go from the regular-sized keyboard to the smaller one, just pinch in with two fingers on the keyboard.

 Now you have an iPhone-style keyboard that you can type on with just your thumb while holding that tablet in your hand.
-Even better, in this mode you get to use the new gestural typing feature that only supports the small keyboard.
+Even better, in this mode, you get to use the new gestural/swipe typing feature that only supports the small keyboard.
 Pinch out to expand the keyboard to full size.
 Shrinking and expanding the keyboard doesn’t work with third-party keyboards.

 You’ll now see all the different instances of that app.